 Clouded Leopard of Borneo

-The island of Borneo is the last in the list but not the least in any way.
-Deramakot Wildlife Reserve is where you can see these gorgeous clouded leopards who have got this name because of their coat that has cloud-shaped markings, unlike a normal leopard.
-The reserve is also home to the chestnut-colored Borneo bay cat which is another impressive member of the cat family, albeit smaller than its co-habitant, the leopard.
+The island of Borneo is the last on the list but not the least.
+Deramakot Wildlife Reserve is where you can see these gorgeous clouded leopards, who have got this name because their coat has cloud-shaped markings, unlike a normal leopard.
+The reserve is also home to the chestnut-colored Borneo bay cat, another impressive member of the cat family, albeit smaller than its co-habitant, the leopard.

 For wildlife lovers, watching the big cats in their natural habitat is an experience they can never get enough of.
 Spotting these majestic and elusive cats in the wild requires a lot of patience.
 To look them in the eye while they stare back at you is not something for the faint-hearted.
 So, if you are up for an adrenaline rush on your next holiday, head to one of these places.